kuanyui/recentz.el/README.md

 > [!NOTE]
 > 1. `Recentz` always check the availabiliy (via `file-exists-p`) of each items in the list (and remove the non-existent-anymore items), so it should be better to run on SSD if you set a large items amount limit.
-> 2. On the other hamd, the availability of the items opened via TRAMP will never be checked nor removed.
+> 2. On the other hand, the availability of the items opened via TRAMP will never be checked nor removed.

 ## Installation